MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 It's a good idea for you to develop AI models in a sandbox or development environment first.
 Then, you can deploy them to a production environment with managed solutions.
 If you need to copy your production environment into a sandbox environment, follow the instructions in [Copy an environment](/power-platform/admin/copy-environment).

 Using this process, you can use the model immediately after you import it.
-No additional action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick test in AI Builder first.
+No other action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick test in AI Builder first.

 A model can only be added in a solution when it has a published version.
 When the solution is exported and imported in a new environment, only the published version of the model is installed in the new environment.